andr35/bing-wallpaper-downloader/README.md

 # National Geographic Wallpaper

-This script download the National Geographic Photo of the Day and set it as wallpaper.
+This simple script downloads the National Geographic Photo of the Day and set it as wallpaper.

 ## Optional arguments:

 #### show-notification

 Use `node dist/index.js show-notification` to create a notification having as icon the new downloaded image without applying is as wallpaper.

 #### force-download

 Use `node dist/index.js force-download` to force the re-download of the photo if it was previously downloaded.

+#### prev-day n

+Use `node dist/index.js prev-day n` to request the photo of the day of a backward day (eg: `node dist/index.js prev-day 1` will download the photo of yesterday).
+__Only the photos of the current month are available.__

-NB: The 2 arguments can be used togheter.
+NB: The 3 arguments can be used togheter.

 ## How to